Big Island Of Hawaii Visitors Guide

 As one of the United States most geologically interesting national parks, Hawaii Volcanoes National Park is home to two active volcanoes, allowing visitors to see the wonder of nature in action.
 Keep in mind that parts of the park and surrounding areas, including roads, may be closed during periods of volcanic activity.

-The park covers a total of 21 square milesbut continues to grow as active lava flows into the ocean and cools into rock.
-The park is home to both the Kilauea Volcano and the Halema’uma’u crater, the legendary home of the Hawaiian goddess of fire, Pele.
+The park covers a total of 523 square miles, but continues to grow as active lava flows into the ocean and cools into rock.
+It is home to both the Kilauea Volcano and the Halema’uma’u crater, the legendary home of the Hawaiian goddess of fire, Pele.
 This active volcano and steaming crater make Crater Rim Road a must drive scenic highway.

-Hike the Devastation Trail, which showcases the landscape left behind after a 1959 eruption from the Iki crater.
-Visit the Thurston Lava Tube, a unique place where lava once flowed, cooled, and left a tunnel nearly 500 feet long and 20 feet high.
+You can hike the Devastation Trail, which showcases the landscape left behind after a 1959 eruption from the Iki crater.
+Or visit the Thurston Lava Tube, a unique place where lava once flowed, cooled, and left a tunnel nearly 500 feet long and 20 feet high.

 2. Relax on One of The Insanely Beautiful Beaches

 The Island of Hawaii boasts a diverse array of pristine beaches, each with its own unique appeal.
-If you’re seeking a stunning black sand beach, Pololu Valley Beach is a must-visit destination.
+If you want to visit a stunning black sand beach, Pololu Valley Beach is a must-visit destination.
 While swimming may not be ideal, outdoor enthusiasts will relish the abundance of nearby hiking trails.

 For an unforgettable beach experience, make your way to Papakolea Green Sand Beach, where you’ll be mesmerized by the beauty of the green sand set against the rugged cliffs.
 Although the beach is notoriously windy, it provides ideal conditions for windsurfing.
 Thrill-seekers can also enjoy cliff jumping at a designated section of the beach.